-- Early Learning Corps Tier 1 interventions are designed to support core instruction in the classroom.
-The Early Learning Corps model works well with any research-based curriculum (e.g., Creative Curriculum, OWL, etc.). - Early Learning Corps Interventionists provide embedded and explicit language, literacy, and math support to all students throughout their daily routines, including but not limited to: Arrival, Sign-in, Daily Message, Choice Time, High Quality Aloud, Tier 2 or Tier 3 Intervention time, Journaling, Meal Time, Small Group, and Transitions. - Early Learning Corps classrooms are expected to incorporate a dialogic reading into the daily routine.
-The same theme-related book is read daily for one week.
-The teacher and interventionist incorporate talking, reading, writing, and math into each reading to develop vocabulary and comprehension and early math skills.
+- Early Learning Corps Tier 1 strategies are designed to support and not supplant core instruction in the classroom.
+The Early Learning Corps model is not a curriculum and is core curriculum neutral.
+It can be implemented with any research-based curriculum (e.g., Creative Curriculum, OWL, High Scope, etc.). - Early Learning Corps Interventionists provide embedded and explicit language, literacy, and numeracy support to all students throughout their daily routines, including but not limited to: Arrival, Sign-in, Daily Message, Choice Time, High Quality Read Alouds, Tier 2 or Tier 3 Intervention time, Journaling, Meal Time, Small Group, and Transitions. - Early Learning Corps classrooms are expected to incorporate a High Quality Read Aloud into the daily routine.
+The same theme-related book is read daily for one week and talking, reading, writing, and math are incorporated into each reading to develop vocabulary and comprehension and early math skills.